abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure.md

-# Deploy abcdesktop on AZURE with Microsoft AZURE Kubernetes services
+# Deploy abcdesktop on Azure with Microsoft Azure Kubernetes Service

 ## Requirements

 - `az` command line interface [azure-cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed.
 - you need your `Azure Subscription Name`, your `Username` and `Password`
-- A running AZURE Kubernetes service cluster `ready` and running.
+- A running Azure Kubernetes Service cluster that is `ready` and running.

-## AZURE console overview
+## Azure console overview

-Create a new `AZURE Kubernetes service`.
+Create a new Azure Kubernetes Service cluster.

 ![azure console kubernetes create cluster](img/azure-aks-create-kubernetes-cluster.png)

 > Options and features are set by default.

-In this example the kubernetes cluster is named `abcdesktopkubernetescluster`.
+In this example, the Kubernetes cluster is named `abcdesktopkubernetescluster`.
-This screenshot describes the AZURE Kubernetes Service console.
-It shows the `Nodes pools` and `Networking` informations.
+This screenshot shows the Azure Kubernetes Service console, displaying the **Node pools** and **Networking** configuration.

 ![azure console overview](img/azure-aks-console.png)